 Orthopedic patients travel for the same reasons other medical travelers do: they want quality treatment at an affordable price.
 They find both at some of the top orthopedic hospitals and specialty centers abroad, where prices can run as much as 80 percent lower than at home.
 Like other medical travelers, orthopedic patients may find that their surgery is labeled “elective,” in which case a health insurance policy may not pay even part of the cost.
 Patients in countries served by national health plans may find the waiting list uncomfortably long for the most sought-after procedures, such as knee and hip replacements.

-There is another factor that weighs heavily in the decision making of many orthopedic patients, and that’s the availability of the newest and most technologically advanced treatment methods.
-Some countries err on the side of caution when innovations come along.
-They require long spans of time and lengthy periods of clinical trials before new techniques are approved for general use.
+Another factor that weighs heavily in the decision making of many orthopedic patients is the availability of the newest and most technologically advanced treatment methods.
+Every year sees innovation and improvements on minimally invasive procedures, including arthroscopy, arthroplasty and stem cell therapies.
+Some countries, like the US, require long spans of time and lengthy periods of clinical trials before new techniques are approved for general use.

 The upside of that approach is safety.
 Patients in “cautious countries” aren’t likely to be harmed by experimental techniques that fail.
 The down side is that doctors in those countries may find themselves lagging behind in their mastery of a new technique when approval is eventually granted.
 Doctors overseas may have developed greater expertise because they have been using a technology longer.

 Orthopedics patients are spoiled for choice when seeking treatment overseas.
-Dozens of fine JCI-accredited hospitals offer outstanding orthopedics services and surgeries at the hands of experienced, often Western-trained surgeons.
+Dozens of fine JCI-accredited hospitals and sports medicine clinics offer outstanding orthopedics services and surgeries at the hands of experienced surgeons.

 All orthopedic surgeries carry a risk of complications.
 While rare, patients should not ignore this when deciding about surgery.
 Some risks are specific to a particular procedure.
 A repaired or rebuilt ligament may stretch or tear.
 A fracture may not heal properly.
 An operation done to slow the progression of age-related arthritis may accelerate it.
 A procedure performed to reduce pain may increase it.